 - No account setup fee

-- Free credit card terminal
+- Free credit card terminal with account

 - Excellent customer support

 2. Durango Merchant Services

 Durango Merchant Services stands out from the crowd of high-risk providers by offering fair pricing in a segment of the market that’s notorious for charging highly inflated prices.
 The company invariably provides excellent solutions to complex merchant situations.
 In fact, it specifically markets to bad credit merchants.
 If Durango cannot work with your business for whatever reason, it will give you a full explanation of the reasons why you could not be placed.

 Durango publishes a very detailed page on its website explaining the various factors that can make you a bad credit merchant.
 The company also offers pricing information in the form of a range of processing rates and account fees that you can expect to have to pay.
 Its customer service far exceeds the industry standard, and its sales team consists of honest, knowledgeable in-house staff.
 Durango provides the expertise needed to set up international merchants from basically any country in the world and to deal with fraud proactively and effectively.